pdjr-signalk/pdjr-skplugin-switchbank/README.md

 ## Using the plugin

-__switchbank__ operates autonomously, but must be configured before use.
+__signalk-switchbank__ operates autonomously, but must be configured before use.

 The plugin configuration is stored in the file 'switchbank.json' and can be maintained using the Signal K plugin configuration GUI.

-The configuration consists of a collection of definitions which map map Signal K paths into the plugin's NMEA 2000 operating scheme.
+The configuration consists of a collection of definitions which map Signal K paths into the plugin's NMEA 2000 operating scheme.
-Definitions for switch input modules are optional (the data supplied is only used for maintenance of switch channel meta values), but definitions must be provided for any relay output modules that you expect __switchbank__ to operate.
+Definitions for switch input modules are optional (the data supplied is only used for maintenance of switch channel meta values), but definitions must be provided for any relay output modules that you expect __signalk-switchbank__ to operate.

-__Switch bank definitions__ [switchbanks]\
+__Switch bank definitions__ [signalk-switchbanks]\
-This array property contains a collection of *switchbank definitions* each of which defines either as switch or a relay switchbank.
+This array property contains a collection of *switchbank definitions* each of which defines either a switch or a relay switchbank.
-Each switchbank definition has the following properties.
+Each signalk-switchbank definition has the following properties.

 __Switch bank instance__[instance]\
 This number property specifies the instance number of the NMEA switch